paulh002/sdrberry/README.md

 Functionalit is in beta currently

 This source code is still in development.
-Goal is to support Adalm pluto SDR and Radioberry SDR but it should also support other SDR receivers based on SoapySDR.
+Goal is to support Adalm pluto SDR, Radioberry, RTL-SDR, SDRPlay etc but it should also support other SDR receivers based on SoapySDR.
 Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering Currently it also supports basic BLE as controler input.
 I use a ESP32 as BLE server with a service for an optical encoder.